Independent African news, markets, culture and politics.

 Abure's Labour Party ratifies 2024 congresses, fills vacancies

-The Labour Party’s National Executive Council, led by Julius Abure, has reaffirmed the national officers elected during the party’s 2024 national convention in Nnewi, Anambra State.
-This decision was made during a meeting held at the party’s national secretariat in Utako, Abuja, on Friday.
+The Labour Party’s National Executive Council, chaired by Julius Abure, has reaffirmed the national officers elected at the party’s 2024 national convention in Nnewi, Anambra State.
+The decision was taken at a meeting held on Friday at the party’s national secretariat in Utako, Abuja.
+Attendees included members of the National Working Committee, state chairmen and secretaries, stakeholders, and officials from the Independent National Electoral Commission (INEC).

-According to the statement, the reaffirmed national officers include the national treasurer, publicity secretary, legal adviser, financial secretary, organising secretary, women leader, and youth leader.
+During the session, the council reviewed the controversies surrounding the 2024 convention and the ongoing litigations.
+A joint statement signed by Abure and the factional National Secretary, Umar Farouk Ibrahim, confirmed that the reaffirmed officers comprise the national treasurer, publicity secretary, legal adviser, financial secretary, organising secretary, women leader, and youth leader.
 The council also empowered the national chairman and national secretary to convene a special convention when necessary.
-Furthermore, plans to conduct ward, local government, and state congresses across the federation were ratified.

-The Labour Party’s 2024 national convention had been marred by controversy, prompting the need for the National Executive Council to review the situation and take a stance.
-The council’s decision to reaffirm the elected national officers aims to bring stability to the party ahead of future elections.
+The Labour Party’s 2024 national convention had been marred by controversy, prompting the National Executive Council to review the situation and take a decisive stance.
+By reaffirming the elected national officers and incorporating INEC’s input, the party aims to ensure its activities align with electoral regulations, strengthen internal structures, and prepare for future electoral challenges.
+With the officers confirmed and congresses scheduled, the Labour Party is moving forward with its internal reorganisation, seeking greater unity and stability ahead of forthcoming elections.

 Scroll to Top